justinfriebel/wordpress-dealership-theme/README.md

 Upload the theme to your themes directory on the server: `wp-content/themes/` and activate the theme.

 ## Update theme images
-Please update the transparent png logo and homepage background images (if applicable).
-The featured posts and 6 most recent posts will need featured images setup.
+Please update the transparent png logo, homepage background image, homepage car transparent png image.
+All posts will need featured images setup at a minnium of 970px X 485px.

 ## WordPress menu settings
-In the WordPress admin section go to => Appearance => Menus => Menu Settings => check "Right Top Bar" and "Mobile".
-If it's a new blog you'll need to add the menu items yourself.
-The "Links" section can be used to add links from the menu to the main website.
+In the WordPress admin section go to => Appearance => Menus.
+Create a new menu and add the links(external links to normal website) and pages(link to blog).
+Under Menu Settings check Primary Menu.

 ## Blog title and description
 The blog homepage text can be updated via the WordPress site title and tagline located in => Settings => General.